-Every student registered for any EDLE course with a requirement performance-based assessment is required to submit these assessments: The Professional Development Project and the Clinical Supervision Project to VIA through Blackboard (regardless of whether a course is an elective, a onetime course or part of an undergraduate minor).
+Every student registered for any EDLE course with a requirement performance-based assessment is required to submit these assessments: School/Community Leaders' Assessment of School Effectiveness and Parental/Community Involvement Project in VIA through Blackboard (regardless of whether a course is an elective, a onetime course or part of an undergraduate minor).
 Evaluation of the performance-based assessment by the course instructor will also be completed in VIA through Blackboard.
 Failure to submit the assessment to VIA (through Blackboard) will result in the course instructor reporting the grade as Incomplete (IN).
 Unless the IN grade is changed upon completion of the VIA submission, the IN will convert to an F nine weeks into the following semester.